marcosUNLP/qonscious/README.md

 ## Key Features

 - Figures of Merit evaluation (e.g., get CHSH score)
-- Conditional execution on compliance of figure of merit checks
+- Conditional execution on compliance with figures of merit checks
 - Inversion of control: pass a callback, not a circuit
 - Built-in logging, extensibility, and fallback logic

 ## Setting up dependencies

-We recommend working on a Python virtual environment.
-This snippet of code provides examples of most of the things you'll need to do.
+We recommend working in a Python virtual environment.
+This snippet of code provides examples of most of the tasks you'll need to complete.

-This project is organized with a pyproject.toml file, so there is no need for a requirements.txt file anymore.
+This project is organized with a pyproject.toml file, so there is no longer a need for a requirements.txt file.

 Python version is set in .python-version